mdibella-dev/mdb-theme-gutenberg/README.md

 * New: Add a minified block-styles.js
 * Improve: Add more space to mdb-theme-blocks/post-terms
 * Improve: Separate HTML code from the slideout block pattern (now in slideout template part) and rename the block pattern to primary
+* Improve: Make structure and selectors of site components more consistent

 ### Previous changes